What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 It is dangerous to drive while you are recovering from a mild traumatic brain injury.

-Not only does it put a lot of strain on your brain, but your reaction time and hand-eye coordination could be impaired from your injury.
+Not only does it put a lot of strain on your brain, but your injury could impair your reaction time.

-So let someone else take the wheel until you are completely recovered.
+So let someone else take the wheel until you recover.

 If possible, take some vacation time to let your brain heal, or talk to your boss about lightening your responsibilities.